19 of the Best Ontario Hikes

 What is the longest trail in Ontario?

-The longest trail in Ontario and also the oldest is the Bruce Trail.
+The longest trail in Ontario, as well as the oldest, is the Bruce Trail.
 The trail is 885 km (550 miles) long and generally involves 30 days of hiking.
 The trail follows the edge of the Niagara Escarpment, one of thirteen UNESCO Biosphere Reserves in Canada.
 Along the Bruce Trail, you will find over 400 km (250 miles) worth of side trips.
 If you really want a challenge, you can try to complete the Bruce Trail in record time.
 The first record was set in 1995 at 14 days.

 Ontario Provincial and National Parks

-Ontario is a hiker’s dream with more than 330 Ontario parks from remote and backcountry to accessible parks with picnic spots, mountain biking trails, and facilities.
-With more than 8000 campsites in the province, you can extend your Ontario hikes beyond a day trip and make a weekend out of you outdoor adventure.
+Ontario is a hiker’s dream with more than 330 Ontario parks, from remote and backcountry to accessible parks with picnic spots, mountain biking trails, and facilities.
+With more than 8000 campsites in the province, you can extend your Ontario hikes beyond a day trip and make a weekend out of your outdoor adventure.

 The province of Ontario has a fantastic array of single and multi-day treks to experience.
 Many are close to major cities like Toronto and Ottawa.
 A quick trip in the car is all it takes.